stevemonks/ZXSpectrumNextMachineCodeGuides/readme.md

 ## Examples
 * SimpleSprite - this simply display a single 4 bit hardware sprite.
 * PlayerSprite - this expands on SimpleSprite by adding a simple two frame animation to the sprite and keyboard controls to move it around the screen.
+* PlayerSprite2 - this expands on PlayerSprite by using 16 bit coordinates for the x and y position of the sprite.
+This allows the sprite to move all the way across the visible portion of the screen.
+This example also uses a 9 bit RRRGGGBBB palette, unlike the previous examples which used an 8 bit RRRGGGBB palette.

 ## Structure
 Each example may be found in its own folder within the asm folder.